-With Millennials now accounting for the biggest part of the Workforce the need to understand them and their drivers is key for any progressive business.
+With millennials now accounting for the biggest part of the workforce, the need to understand them and their drivers is key for any progressive business.

-What does it means to be a Millennial?
+What does it means to be a millennial?

-As the first generation to grow up surrounded by technology in their formative years, Millennials have turned towards the instant hit that social acceptance via online media provides.
+As the first generation to grow up surrounded by technology in their formative years, millennials have turned towards the instant hit that social acceptance via online media provides.
 They are used to the things they want happening fast, and this means that they are more likely to crave approval, to be impatient, and be continually looking for what’s next.

 This generation grew up witnessing their parents in secure ‘jobs for life’, and then found themselves in the world of work for the first time around the financial crisis of 2008.
-As at 2016, Millennials had around 34% less wealth than they would have had if the financial crash had not happened.
+As of 2016, Millennials had around 34% less wealth than they would have had if the financial crash had not happened.